Security6 min read

 A passphrase of 4–5 random words (e.g., from a wordlist) gives 50–65 bits of entropy — far stronger than a typical complex 10-character password.
 Length matters more than character variety for passphrases.

 Securely store and manage passwords with client-side AES-256 encryption.
 Zero-knowledge vault.
-No install, no account required to try it.
+Runs fully offline in the MyDevTools desktop app.